 My name is Stephanie Rubeli.
-Nine years ago, I found out it wasn’t a matter of “if” but a matter of “when” I would face end stage renal (kidney) failure.
+Ten years ago, I found out it wasn’t a matter of “if” but a matter of “when” I would face end stage renal (kidney) failure.
 I was 32

 I needed an outlet to maintain a positive personal and emotional focus.

 I needed an outlet to increase the condition of my body.

 I needed an outlet to live for another day.

 And yes, having type 1 diabetes for 22 years, and never giving in to the disease, gave me a boost of determination right out of the gate.
 This was one more challenge.